 You can execute this and all the other tips discussed on any QuickBooks Online plan.
-However, to get the best value for your small business, read our QuickBooks Online version comparison to pick the best plan for you.
+However, to get the best value for your small business, read our comparison of QuickBooks Online plans so that you can pick the best one for you.

 2. Connect Your Bank & Credit Card Accounts